-Changing a Xenon Scanner Battery
+Changing a Cordless Scanner Battery

-- 1. Use a Phillips head screwdriver to remove the screw from the end cap. - 2.
+- Use the hinged wire or a flat head screwdriver to remove the screw from the end cap. - 2.
 Remove the end cap and remove the battery from the handle. - 3.
 Insert replacement battery. - 4.
-Replace end cap and screw.
+Replace end cap and screw it back on.